Michigan Insulation Code: New Home Insulation Requirements

 Michigan’s building code is vastly different than Florida’s for example, due to the differences in temperature fluctuations, relative humidity, and the temperature outside versus inside.

 Michigan also requires more shielding on the home for wind, whereas a state like Arizona doesn’t.

 Insulation is generically thought of as a material that keeps things warm, but insulation like foam can also help to keep a home cool.
-When it comes to insulation code, the contractor is trying to make a number based on what is prescribed, but more on that in a moment.
+When it comes to insulation code, the contractor is trying to make a number based on what is prescribed.

 Here is a look at how climate zones are broken up, according to the U.S. Department of Energy: